devitrylouis/devitrylouis.github.io/_posts/2019-01-15-utility-theory.md

 - Risk prone for losses
 - Risk-proneness is stronger in losses that risk-aversion in gains

+Some techniques exist to mitigate this issues.
+They will be presented in the upcoming blogpost.

 # Sources

 This blogpost is heavily inspired from Vincent Mousseau lectures, my professor at Centrale-Supélec.

-Beside, the following ressources were very useful:
+Beside, the following ressources proved useful:

 - [Utility](https://en.wikipedia.org/wiki/Utility)
 - [Blogpost risk](https://saylordotorg.github.io/text_risk-management-for-enterprises-and-individuals/s07-03-choice-under-uncertainty-expec.html)